jiangfengming/svelte-preprocess-css-hash/README.md

 # svelte-preprocess-css-hash
-Passing hashed css class to child component.
+Passing hashed css class name to child component.
 It is used to avoid class name conflicts.

 ## Example